nhs-r-community/git_training/guides/introduction_to_git.md

 * The ability to try out experiments without the risk of breaking your main code

 ## Glossary of terms
-Here's a list of commonly used Git terms, that will help you understand the technical jargon mentioned in the next sections:
+Here's a list of commonly used Git terms, keep it on hand as it will help you understand the technical jargon mentioned in the next few sections:
 * [Git terminology](https://www.javatpoint.com/git-terminology)

 ## Common basic commands: